theNewDynamic/oregonsadventurecoast.com/content/sitepages/local-industry-resources.md

 **Reader Board Policies**<br>To have your message appear on the Visitor Information Reader Board, you must comply with these Policies.
 [Reader Board Policies - PDF](/img/reader-board-policies-2024-revised-1.pdf)

+**Tourism Acronyms List**<br>This industry is full of acronyms!
+Here's a list of the most common acronyms you might encounter when dealing with the tourism industry in your area. <a href="/img/tourism-cheat-sheet-update-2026.pdf" target="_blank" rel="noopener">Click here for the List</a>.

 {{< accordions >}}

 **Sign Up for Our Local Industry Newsletter and Public Notifications of Meetings**<br>Stay up to date with the latest goings-on with community leaders and local partnerships!
 We promise not to inundate your inbox.